Dihydrouridine

-Dihydrouridine (abbreviated as D, DHU, or UH2) is a pyrimidine nucleoside which is the result of adding two hydrogen atoms to a uridine, making it a fully saturated pyrimidine ring with no remaining double bonds.
+Dihydrouridine (abbreviated as D, hU, DHU, or UH2) is a pyrimidine nucleoside which is the result of adding two hydrogen atoms to a uridine, making it a fully saturated pyrimidine ring with no remaining double bonds.
 D is found in tRNA and rRNA molecules as a nucleoside; the corresponding nucleobase is 5,6-dihydrouracil.

 Because it is non-planar, D disturbs the stacking interactions in helices and destabilizes the RNA structure.
-D also stabilizes the C2’-endo sugar conformation, which is more flexible than the C3’-endo conformation; this effect is propagated to the 5’-neighboring residue.
-Thus, while pseudouridine and 2’-O-methylations stabilize the local RNA structure, D does the opposite.
+D also stabilizes the C2′-endo sugar conformation, which is more flexible than the C3′-endo conformation; this effect is propagated to the 5′-neighboring residue.
+Thus, while pseudouridine and 2′-O-methylations stabilize the local RNA structure, D does the opposite.